All Episodes

 It was a scene of unimaginable mayhem.

-Eleven people, ages 14 to 21 were murdered that night.
+11 people ages 14 to 21 were murdered that night.

-I visited the hospital the next day, 188 people were wounded, and I interviewed young people who'd lost their limbs, their hands, their legs.
+And I interviewed young people who'd lost their limbs, their hands, their legs.

-Uh, then I traveled the next day after that to Haifa, uh, where a suicide bomber had boarded a bus with uh a vest of explosives, 15 civilians, innocent civilians on board that bus in Haifa were murdered.
+Then I traveled the next day after that to Haifa, where a suicide bomber had boarded a bus with a vest of explosives.

-Forty others were injured, some of them horribly.
+40 others were injured, some of them horribly.

-You know, I'm I'm listening, it's you know, I've urged people, and I've gotten some criticism for it, and I don't really care.
+It's, you know, I've urge people, and I've gotten some criticism for it, and I don't really care, but I've urged people to look at these videos, look at these images online.

-I'm I mean, I got criticized for what I am able to show on TV, and I can only show like bits and pieces.
+Yeah, I mean, I got criticized for what I am able to show on TV, and I can only show like bits and pieces.

-And I mentioned the Prime Minister's tweet from earlier today.
+And I mentioned the prime minister's tweet from earlier today.

 Here's a picture of it.

-You don't believe children were burned.
+You don't believe children were burned?

 Here's a picture of it.

-Women being burned to death.
+Women being burned to death, there's pictures of it.

 They're dead.